'Risk averse' culture at Charity Commission

 The charity had lent millions to companies associated with its trustees, and was suspected of being used to help avoid tax.

 "If a trustee is fraudulent or up to no good, they can run rings round the investigator because the commission is so risk averse," he said.
-"The only measurement of how effective the compliance department was, was how quickly they dealt with a case, rather than the outcome."'Lost its way'
+"The only measurement of how effective the compliance department was, was how quickly they dealt with a case, rather than the outcome."

 Mr Orbison has sent evidence to the PAC about his concerns.
 Mrs Hodge told the BBC that the committee would pursue them when the commission comes before it again this autumn.